 Rebecca Newberger Goldstein: Yeah.
 I mean, it is a kind of privilege for your life to be stable enough, and to be well fed enough, and all of these things, that you worry about what’s the meaning of it all, right.
-For so much of history – and places still in the world who are just struggling to see another dawn – it’s when we have pretty much taken care of that that we ask these questions, “what’s it all for?”
+For so much of history – and in places still in the world where people are just struggling to see another dawn – it’s when we have pretty much taken care of that just-survival thing that we ask these questions, “what’s it all for?”

 Adam Pryor: There’s got to certain relaxation on pressures to exist.
 But once that happens, these questions have to be asked.